Disguise: MayBug / Gender: Male, Race: Elf (pale white; wraps/pins her breasts)

 Ashlens Hoop: The rope is 100′ cord and can support #400 lb weight at a time.
 [Gaevana was inked magical glyphs on it.]
-The end can be used to form the opening for the spell Rope Trick with double the duration, is tied in a loop and thrown into the air where the caster wants the portal to be..
+The end can be used to form the opening for the spell Rope Trick, is tied in a loop and thrown into the air where the caster wants the portal to be..
 The spell is cast at 14th level (if the spell is known by the possessor, add the casters level) and there are 19 uses left of it.
-It can be used after no charges with the spell by the caster to get the double effect.

 Kormoril’s Medic x3: A crystal figurine that when broken casts Unseen Servant.
 The servant can perform only 1 of 2 tasks – to help support the weight of a walking wounded or to deliver the scroll in the satchel which explains that the unseen presence is to bring help from and it must search out the nearest medical like facility.